 ABOUT THIS PERFORMANCE

-An evening of classical music with Derek Menchan, ‘cello and bass, assisted by Kasan Belgrave, winds, Brendon Davis, piano, & Jeannette Fang, piano in Detroit at Wayne State University's Industry and Innovation Center Atrium.
+An evening of classical and improvised music with Derek Menchan, ‘cello and bass, accompanied by Kasan Belgrave, woodwinds, Brendon Davis, piano, & Jeannette Fang, piano.

 Afterglow entertainment provided by DJ & Keyboardist Jon Dixon

-Food provided by Chef Steve Couch at Mr. Eat Right
+Catering provided by Chef Steve Couch of Mr. Eat Right

 This concert is sponsored by GreenLeaf Trust